Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/P1. Full-stack EV Infrastructure Market Analysis project using Excel + Power BI/Overview and analysis/All files/Project Log.md

 ## 1. Downloaded and converted the original CSV data into Excel and SQL format.
+ ==> For this project, two analysis were run, one on the clean sample of the data as explained below and another on the overall total dataset without any entry removal, the full dataset only had some limited naming standardisation for the largest company in terms of volume or ranking highest in the metrics I calcualted (top 25).
 ## 2. Cleaned the data:

 # a.
 Checking for errors, missing entries, correct data types and so on.